Implementation intentions research: what three decades reveal about follow-through

 Coping plan: If [most likely obstacle], then I will [backup action].

 Planning for obstacles research confirms that pairing if-then plans with obstacle-response plans further improves goal attainment [1].
 This connects to goal cascading from vision to daily tasks, where high-level goals translate into daily actions.
-Implementation intentions are the mechanism that makes the daily execution level actually happen.
+Implementation intentions are the mechanism that translates goal intentions into daily action – the execution layer where planning meets follow-through.

 Implementation intentions vs. habits: what’s the difference?